sudowebdev/learning-sass/README.md

 ##### Please Note: All the respective codes are placed in the respective files.
 For instance: the code that relates to variables is put inside variables.scss.

+### Scope of variables

+Now, just like variables defined in any other language, Sass variables also have scope.
+This means if you declare a variable within a selector, it is then scoped within that selector.

+Check this one out:

+	$primaryColor: blue;

+	body {
+		$primaryColor: green;
+		background-color: $primaryColor;
+	}

+	p {
+		color: $primaryColor;
+	}

+Compile this and check the **color** property of **p selector**.